intermine/im-docs/docs/intermine/upgrade.md

 There are no model changes, but we've added some new features that require an update.

-We've added a new fancy connection pool, you should see a performance improvement.
-However you do need to update some configuration files.
+We've added a fancy new connection pool for performance improvement.
+However, you do need to update some configuration files.

 ### Postgres config file

 The number of database connections required will depend on your usage.
 100 connections is the default and should be okay for production webapps.
 However, each webapp reserves 20 connections.
-So, on your dev machines it may be wise to raise the maximum quite a bit.
+So, on your dev machines, it may be wise to raise the maximum quite a bit.

 {% tabs %}
 {% tab title="postgresql.conf" %}